angular/angular/packages/core/schematics/migrations/router-preserve-query-params/README.md

 Previously the `NatigationExtras` property of `preserveQueryParams` defined what should be done with query parameters on navigation.
-This migration updates the usages of `preserveQueryParams` to instead use the `queryParamsHandler` property.
+This migration updates the usages of `preserveQueryParams` to instead use the `queryParamsHandling` property.

 #### Before
 ```ts